 Do you consider yourself a sandwich person?
 Well, put down the Subway and go eat these 28 Charlotte-famous sandwiches.

 Note: I’m a lover of Which Wich, Potbelly, Jersey Mike’s, Jimmy John’s and Publix — but I didn’t include them in this list because their headquarters are outside of Charlotte.

-I also didn’t include BBQ sandwiches, burgers or gyro – as it confuses the list.
+I also didn’t include BBQ sandwiches, burgers, lobster rolls or gyros – as it confuses the list.
 You get it.

 BLT — Local Loaf

 It’s greasy and unhealthy, but the mixture of their bacon (maybe the best bacon I’ve had in Charlotte) and the fried green tomatoes provides a unique taste.

 Sandwich ingredients: Signature white pimento cheese, house smoked maple bacon, local fried green tomatoes, popcorn shoots, on sourdough. $9